- CCRI’s Definition of an Educated Person

 These activities help determine the extent to which students demonstrate competency in the areas outlined in CCRI’s Definition of an Educated Person and in their area of concentration.

-A minimum of 20 credits of General Education coursework is required to meet the accreditation standards established by the New England Association of Schools and Colleges (NEASC) for associate degree programs.
-Each degree program at CCRI includes courses from the three broad General Education categories of Humanities, Mathematics and Science and Social Sciences.
+A minimum of 20 credits of General Education coursework is required to meet the accreditation standards established by the New England Commission of Higher Education (NECHE) for associate degree programs.
+Each degree program at CCRI includes courses from the three broad General Education categories of Humanities, Mathematics and Science, and Social Sciences.

 To ensure both breadth and depth, a minimum of three credits from one area and a minimum of six credits from two areas are required.